-I also knew I wanted to work with renewable energy.
+I also knew I wanted to work with renewable energy projects.
 In college, I had majored in mechanical engineering, but it wasn’t until the final semester of my senior year that I was really inspired by my classes.
 That semester, a course on refrigeration and another class on energy conversion opened my eyes to the way our society produces and consumes energy.
 I was fascinated.

 I’ve always been a bit of a hippie, and the prospect of working with photovoltaics (PV), hydrogen, cogeneration and renewable energy technologies seemed perfect for me.
 It was exactly the fusion between engineering and nature I wanted.
 So, with visions of wind turbines spinning in my head, I set off for Europe and got a job … as a bartender.

 The city of London, although vibrant and diverse, is far from any offshore wind farms, and it has so few sunny days that it’s not a promising place to pursue solar power either.
 After about six months, I decided it was time to move on.

 Heading to Sunny Spain